-Proposals will be communicated electronically on the Bid Date at 11:00 a.m.
+Bids will be communicated electronically on the Bid Date at 11:00 a.m.
 Prevailing Eastern Time.
-Proposals will be awarded on behalf of the County by the CFO.
+Any award of the Bonds will be made on behalf of the County by the CFO.
 The successful bidder will be determined based on the lowest interest cost to the County.
 The lowest interest cost shall be determined in accordance with the true interest cost ("TIC") method by doubling the semiannual interest rate (compounded semi-annually) necessary to discount the debt service payments from the payment dates to the date of the Bonds and to the price bid.
 If two or more bidders offer to purchase the Bonds at the same lowest interest cost, then such award will be made to the bidder offering the highest purchase price.
-If two or more bidders offer to purchase the Bonds at the same lowest interest cost, then successful bidder for the CFO will execute and deliver an order or orders of award promptly after the apparent successful bidder for the Bonds pays the Good Faith Deposit therefor provided for herein by federal funds wire transfer (see "Good Faith Deposits and Award" below).
-Notwithstanding the foregoing, the County, by the CFO, reserves the right to reject any and all proposals for the Bonds and to waive any informality or irregularity in any proposal and the judgment of the CFO with respect to such matters shall be final and binding upon all bidders with respect to the form and adequacy of any proposal received for the Bonds and s to its conformity to the terms of this Notice of Sale or with respect to the determination to reject any and all bids for the Bonds.
+If two or more bidders offer to purchase the Bonds at the same lowest interest cost, with the same purchase price, the County shall have the right to award all of the Bonds to one bidder.
+The CFO will execute and deliver an order or orders of award promptly after the apparent successful bidder for the Bonds pays the Good Faith Deposit therefor provided for herein by federal funds wire transfer (see "Good Faith Deposits and Award" below).
+Notwithstanding the foregoing, the County, by the CFO, reserves the right to reject any and all proposals for the Bonds and to waive any informality or irregularity in any bid and the judgment of the CFO with respect to such matters shall be final and binding upon all bidders with respect to the form and adequacy of any bid received for the Bonds and as to its conformity to the terms of this Notice of Sale or with respect to the determination to reject any and all bids for the Bonds.